Gorgeous Summer Bee's Knees Cocktail Recipe

 What is the best gin to use?

 We favour a London Dry Gin that has undergone a quadruple distillation process, with maceration of the plants in the still, which makes its aromas finer.
 Bulldog Gin contains 12 botanicals that were sourced from 8 different countries.
-Among them are exclusive components such as dragon’s eye, poppy, and lotus which give it subtle spicy notes.
-Exceptionally round, smooth, and pure, the Bulldog is ideal for making classic mixed drinks like the Bee’s Knees cocktail.
+Among them are exclusive ingredients such as dragon’s eye, poppy, and lotus which give it subtle spicy notes.
+Exceptionally well-rounded, smooth, and pure, the Bulldog is ideal for making classic mixed drinks like the Bee’s Knees cocktail.

 How to make honey syrup for Bee’s Knees